Know where you stand today

 OTC drugs and spending accounts — 2011

-Preventive Services with No Cost Sharing – 2012
+Preventive services with no cost sharing — 2012

-- The additional benefits will not impact a group’s grandfathered status
+The additional benefits will not impact a group’s grandfathered status.

-- Does not apply to grandfathered plans and transitional non-grandfathered plans.
+This provision does not apply to grandfathered plans and transitional non-grandfathered plans.

-Religious employers who meet eligibility requirements such as churches, synagogues, and mosques may opt out entirely from the contraceptive coverage
+Religious employers who meet eligibility requirements such as churches, synagogues, and mosques may opt out entirely from the contraceptive coverage.

 Summary of Benefits and Coverage (SBC) — 2012

 As of September 23, 2012, group health plans and health insurance issuers must provide a Summary of Benefits and Coverage (SBC) document to applicants, policyholders or certificate holders, and enrollees.
 The SBC document must meet the format and content criteria of the final regulations.
 It must provide consumers with a clear, concise summary of their plan benefits and allow them to compare coverage across plans and/or carriers.
 The SBC must be provided at specified timeframes upon enrollment and at renewal.

 The employer is responsible to provide the SBC to its employees.
 An employer offering a self-insured plan may make arrangements with the carrier providing administrative services to produce the document.

 Employers sponsoring group health plans started paying $1 per participant in 2012.
 This fee increases in 2013 to $2 per participant.
 Thereafter the amount will be indexed to national health expenditures.
 This fee phases out by 2019.
 Revenue from the fee will fund research to determine the effectiveness of various types of medical treatments.